bshardi/meteorboilerplate/README.md

 Todos:

-  * app config to add author, company, phone, address, application title and such
+  * <in progress> app config to add author, company, phone, address, application title and such
   * working contact us page
   * generic terms and privicy policy with links in footer